icwu97/AB-Testing-for-new-function/README.md

 #calculate the minimum sample size
 print('The minimal sample size for each group is',round(sample_size))
 ```
+The minimal sample size for each group is 44651.

-According to our calculations, the minimum sample size required for a single experimental group is X. Since we have two groups, the minimum sample size required for the experiment would be approximately 2X.
+According to our calculations, the minimum sample size required for a single experimental group is 44651.
+Since we have two groups, the minimum sample size required for the experiment would be 89302.

 # Test Cycle